openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

 to 21 characters.

 #### Caveats
-1. Updating or removing resource tags added by Openshift using an external interface, may or may not be reconciled by the operator managing the resource.
+1. Updating or removing resource tags added by Openshift, using an external interface may or may not be reconciled by the operator managing the resource.
 2. Updating tags of individual resources is not supported and any tag present in `.status.platformStatus.azure.resourceTags` of `infrastructure.config.openshift.io/v1` resource